dmarx/obsidian_vault/Geometric Group Theory.md

   - empty-hub
 ---

 Geometric group theory is an interdisciplinary field of mathematics that studies groups through their actions on geometric spaces.
 It blends elements from [[group theory]], [[topology]], and [[geometry]], focusing on understanding the algebraic properties of groups by examining the topological and geometric structures these groups can act upon.
-The field has deep connections with [[algebraic topology]], [[differential geometry]], and even [[mathematical logic]] and [[theoretical computer science]].
+The field has deep connections with [[Algebraic Topology]], [[differential geometry]], and even [[mathematical logic]] and [[theoretical computer science]].

 ### Core Concepts and Tools